How to integrate Slack & Asana

 How to create & assign Asana tasks within Slack

 As you’re messaging back and forth with teammates in Slack, you may reach a conclusion together or realize you need to add a task.
 Adding the task within Slack so that it shows up in Asana is easy.
-Just change the following information in brackets and hit enter:
+Just type the following and hit enter:

 How do you use Slack and Asana together?
 What benefits have you experienced in using Slack in addition to Asana?